Save the date!

 The conference agenda and motto for the 26th RegTech Convention will be pubslished soon.

 The event developed over the past 25 years and is now one of the largest conferences on financial regulation in Europe.
 Our unique event brings together international stakeholders such as regulators, regulated firms and industry experts.
-The 2018 RegTech Convention features several specialist conferences, focus sessions and user groups for banks, insurance companies, and regulators.
-New to the program this year is the Risk Conference, which is aimed specifically at employees from the areas of risk management.

 It was a very interesting occasion to exchange and cooperate on very important issues

 Bruno Tissot, Head of Statistics and Research Support, Monetary and Economic Department & Head of the Secretariat of the Irving Fisher Committee on Central Bank Statistics (IFC) Bank for International Settlements